 Since the California Consumer Privacy Act (CCPA) was signed in 2018, it has stirred up considerable controversy among tech companies, privacy advocates, and government officials.
 This regulation has fueled an increase in state laws and ushered in the possibility of a comprehensive federal privacy law.
-The road to implementation for the CCPA has been a winding one.
-Although we are still a year away from the deadline, public forums are underway, and many organizations have already begun preparing to meet the CCPA‘s 12-month “look-back” requirement.
-This post is an update on the current status of the regulation, the look-back requirement, and what you need to know about the CCPA public forums.
+The road to implementation for the CCPA has been a winding one, and even though the law has already gone into effect, the journey to CCPA compliance is still ongoing.
+In this blog, we'll provide a closer examination of the CCPA's look-back requirement and reflect on the 2019 public forums hosted by the California Attorney General.

 The CCPA 12-Month "Look-Back" Requirement

-The CCPA has a 12-month “look-back” requirement that allows consumers to request their data records dating back a whole year from when the request is made.
-This means that organizations will need to provide consumers access to a year’s worth of personal data without delay and free of charge.
+Although the CCPA went into effect on January 1, 2020, companies are responsible for managing consumer information dating back to January 1, 2019.
+This is because the CCPA has a 12-month “look-back” requirement that allows consumers to request their data records dating back a whole year from when the request is made.
+When a consumer makes a verifiable request for access of their personal information, organizations are required to provide consumers records covering the 12-month period preceding the date of request.
+These records must be supplied without delay and free of charge.

 Exceptions to the look-back requirement include: